 - Creating a Cultural Capital Investment Plan

-For more information about the Cultural Plan and current Cultural Services Division initiatives, contact the Manager of Cultural Services by email or call 905-476-4305 Ext.
-2224.
+For more information about the Cultural Plan and current Cultural Services Division initiatives, contact the Recreation and Services Department by email or call 905-476-4301.

 Public Art is the process of placing art in the public realm.
 The art can take on a variety of forms (e.g. mural, sculpture, performance, audio, video, etc.) or genres (ie. abstract, classical, pop, etc.) and can be permanent, temporary or ephemeral.
 Public art works can also be functional or non-functional.